PMdevelopltu/mathexercises/README.md

 This project is an early build of "Matematinės užduotys".

 Important!
-This program is only in Lithuanian language.
+This program right now is available only in Lithuanian language.
 Sorry about that :( .

 Update 23/04/2021